elvin-7/Linear-Regression-in-Python/README.md

-# Linear-Regression-in-Python
+# Creating a Linear Regression model with transfers in the English Premier League from 1992 to 2019
-In this repository, I will be taking yoou through the step by step process I went through to create a linear regression model in python using football transfers from 1992 to 2019 in the English Premier League
+In this repository, I will be taking you through the step by step process I went through to create a linear regression model in python using football transfers from 1992 to 2019 in the English Premier League

 ## Introduction
 It's been a while since I put up a data related project.
 Hopefully, this one would finally be completed :grimacing:🤞.
 I started my transition from data analytics into the world of data science very recently and in a bid to reinforce what I have picked up so far, I have decided to have my first data science project be a linear regression model that looks at football transfers from 1992 to 2022 in the English Premier League and with the model, I am going to try to predict the transfer fee a club in the English Premier League would be willing to pay if we had certain varaibles available.
 I would also be interpreting the results of the model to help determine how relaible the model is going to be.

-I am already getting pretty excited for this one so without any further ado, let's get started! 😃
+I am already getting pretty excited for this one so without further ado, let's get started! 😃

 ## Exploring the data
 The dataset I used for this project can be found [here](https://github.com/ewenme/transfers/blob/master/data/premier-league.csv).
 Below is a key for the columns in this dataset.